Voices for Freedom: Protests

 Voices for Freedom staged several protests across New Zealand in 2021 and 2022.
 On 6 November 2021, 20–30 supporters led by Dunedin coordinator Tracey Pita staged a protest in Dunedin's Cumberland street near the University of Otago's Dunedin campus.
 They opposed the Government's vaccine mandates for health, education, and corrections workers.

 On 9 November 2021, VFF organised an anti-vaccine mandate march in Invercargill, which attracted between 150 and 300 participants.
 Protesters marched from the Invercargill War Memorial to Labour List MP Liz Craig's electorate office.

-On 10 December 2021, several Voices for Freedom protesters participated in a protest march in Auckland alongside those holding flags of the United Tribes of New Zealand and those opposing the Communist Party of China.
+On 10 December 2021, several Voices for Freedom protesters participated in a protest march in Auckland alongside those holding flags of the United Tribes of New Zealand and those opposing the Chinese Communist Party.
 After gathering in the Auckland Domain for speeches, participants marched to Government House, the Auckland residence of the Governor-General of New Zealand.

 On 8 January 2022, the VFF organised an anti-vaccination and anti-lockdown rally in Whanganui.
 National Party Member of Parliament Harete Hipango attended the protest and posted a social media photo of herself at the rally alongside a second post criticising the label 'anti-vaxer' and 'misinformer'.
 Following a discussion with National Party leader Christopher Luxon, Hipango deleted the post, and Luxon issued a statement that the group's views did not align with the National Party's position on COVID-19 issues.

 Voices for Freedom participated in the 2022 Wellington protests.
 On 16 February 2022, Stuff journalist Glenn McConnell reported that the group's merchandise was frequently seen at the protest camp outside the New Zealand Parliament.

 On 23 February, several VFF protesters heckled Prime Minister Jacinda Ardern during her visit to Westport.